bisohns/search-engine-parser/README.md

 ## Usage

 ### Code

-Query Results can be scraped from popular search engines as shown in the example snippet below
+Query results can be scraped from popular search engines, as shown in the example snippet below.

 ```python
   import pprint